namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - TMI!
 I know, but, started that bidet life with https://hellotushy.com
 - Started uploading to https://vimeo.com (2020-11-07)

+## 2020-07

+### Started
+- My first standalone webcam, from logitech C930e , because covid and because I have a separate monitor now too  (2020-07-02).

 ## 2020-06
 ### Started
 - Switched to hover.com and registered this domain, michal.piekarczyk.xyz , [almost thought](/post/2021-02-02-whois/) I forgot to use WHOIS anonimization !